 2. Blown Fuses

 While you may have a few burnt out bulbs, the more likely option is that your vehicle has a burnt-out taillight fuse.
 All you need to do to check is locate your vehicle’s fuse box and check the fuse with a test light or a multimeter.

 If you don’t have either, you simply remove the taillight fuse and look at it.
 If you can’t tell if it’s burnt out, swap the fuse with another fuse with the same amperage.
 If the problem moves, then the fuse is the problem!

-When you’re getting a new fuse, always use the correct amp fuse.
+When you’re getting a new fuse, always use a fuse with the correct amperage.
 It can be tempting to up the amperage to ensure that it doesn’t blow again, but too much amperage can lead to bigger problems if the fuse doesn’t protect the system like it’s supposed to!

-At home mechanics often overlook it, but it’s one of the most common reasons your taillights will stop working.
+Home mechanics often overlook it, but this is one of the most common reasons your taillights will stop working.
 The control switch in the cab of your vehicle tells your taillights when you want them on, and if the switch isn’t working the way it should, you’ll never get your taillights on!

 When this part is faulty, you will most often also lose the front parking lights.

-Wiring issues are the bane of many mechanic’s existences.
-They can be a pain to troubleshoot and pinpoint the exact problem, but that doesn’t stop them from cropping up from time to time.
-Broken wires crossed lines, and excessive corrosion are all common issues, especially for older vehicles.
+Wiring issues are the bane of many mechanics’ existence.
+It can be a pain to troubleshoot and pinpoint the exact problem, but that doesn’t stop wiring issues from cropping up from time to time.
+Broken wires, crossed lines, and excessive corrosion are all common issues, especially for older vehicles.